Nutzzz/SpinnakerAdventure/README.md

 ![screenshot](images/f451-c64-screenshot.png "Fahrenheit 451 for Commodore 64 screenshot")

+The Commodore 64 and Atari ST ports use the same 320x200 resolution, but with 16 colors.

 OK, I've just started this analysis, but here's what I've got so far.

 It's clearly a different format from IBM, but the header is similar, and there appeared to be the tantalizing similarity of three byte sequences starting at address 0x65 (after the third reference to [50A0], the resolution).
 Twiddling bits showed me that I was sort of correct; that there was indeed something similar going on here with a pattern of blocks with colors being placed in the first and third byte, and a size in each of the 2 nibbles of the second byte.
 However, here it was instead doing color fills.
 So the colors are also split into nibbles, with each one representing one of 16 colors in the current palette: